-CIA cast doubt on 'Havana Syndrome' being a foreign attack — reports | DW | 20.01.2022
+CIA cast doubt on 'Havana syndrome' being a foreign attack — reports | DW | 20.01.2022

 They added that the release of the findings was a breach of faith, according to the New York Times.

-In August last year, US Vice President Kamala Harris' Vietnam trip had to be delayed by a few hours after her team was informed of two possible cases of Havana syndrome in the Vietnamese capital, Hanoi.
+In August last year, US Vice President Kamala Harris' Vietnam trip had to be delayed by a few hours after her team was informed of two possible cases of the apparent syndrome in the Vietnamese capital, Hanoi.

 dvv/dj (AFP, Reuters)